will-molloy/java-template/README.md

 * Just go to: https://github.com/wilmol/java-gradle-template/generate
     * This will prompt you to create a new repository with all the files setup
 * Rename the root project (currently `java-gradle-template`) and group (currently `com.wilmol`) to your liking
+* Create your README
+* Delete anything you won't use (sub projects, dependencies etc.)

 ## Features
 * Java 11